lenesk/sokolova.dk/learn-to-structure-danish-sentences.md

 # Video course for self-study 'Structuring Danish sentence correctly: theory & explanations in English, examples and tasks in Danish'

+<a class="btn" href="https://elenasokolova.podia.com/structuring-danish-sentence-correctly/buy"> Get full access to the lessons for 550 DKK </a>

 ## Introducing the course